CestinaLover/WD-SEATWORK-4-JIGABOO-TX03/readme.md

 ## Description

-This is my Finals Project it is a Features Display Website that showcases distinct design layouts for different features using pure HTML and CSS.
+This is my Seatwork 4 it is a Features Display Website that showcases distinct design layouts for different features using pure HTML and CSS.
 The website includes multiple pages for demonstration and emphasizes layout design.

 ## Website Instructions: